HelpMe-Pls/cloudsync-directory/README.md

 ## System Architecture

-CloudSync follows a microservices-lite architecture with the following components:
+CloudSync follows a microservices-lite architecture (also known as a Modular Monolith) with the following components:

 1. **Core API Service** - NestJS application that exposes RESTful and GraphQL endpoints
 2. **Admin Dashboard** - React application for management and monitoring
 3. **Data Layer** - PostgreSQL database with Prisma ORM and Redis caching
 4. **Event System** - RabbitMQ for reliable event processing

+### Microservices-Lite: The Perfect Balance

+Our architecture represents a balance between a traditional monolith and a full microservices approach:

+- **Modular Monorepo Structure**: All components are in one repository, simplifying development and deployment
+- **Logical Separation**: Clear module boundaries with independent concerns
+- **Shared Infrastructure**: Services share database and infrastructure for resource efficiency
+- **Event-Driven Communication**: Services communicate via events where appropriate
+- **Single Deployment Process**: Streamlined deployment with one-command startup

+This approach offers enterprise-level architecture patterns while remaining achievable for an MVP and simpler to maintain than true microservices.

 ![System Architecture Diagram](docs/architecture.png) <!-- Will be added later -->